ErikGaidel/Learning/README.md

 # Learning
-# Here u can look how i learn, solve task, write algorithms, some tiny projects/
+Here u can look how i learn, solve task, write algorithms, some tiny projects.